Often the question is phrased: What is IT Architecture?

 Every IT concept has a principle.
 The concept principle is the enforced way a concept works, producing results.

 IT architects select concepts because of their principles.
-So, an architect can only select the concepts he knows their principle.
+So, an architect can only select concepts they know the principles of.

 When an IT concept is made part of an IT architecture (the total concept of IT), then its principle will become an IT architecture principle.